 Today’s students learn differently than the students before them.
 Our new digital learners are immersed in technology and they expect to use digital tools as part of their educational experience.
-Brain-based research provides evidence that today’s generation of students are “wired” differently than previous generations.
-Instructional strategies are evolving to reflect these needs.
-Our Learning Technologies Department works to ensure that staff, students and parents have access to the latest technology tools to help foster student success.
-The class of 2020 is currently sitting in our primary classrooms.
-These students will graduate from a learning environment and culture that espouses 21st century skill sets and tools.
+Research on the brain provides evidence that these days students are “wired” differently.
+The way we teach has evolved to reflect these needs.
+Our Learning Technologies Department works to ensure that staff, students and parents have access to the latest in technology to foster success.
+OCSB students graduate with a future-forward learning experience.

 Wireless access and tech tools in every classroom

-All of our schools have wireless access for staff, students and visitors.
-This allows everyone to freely access a variety of rich digital learning resources.
-In addition to the tablets, Chromebooks, and iPads supplied by our Board, our students are encouraged to use their own devices, as long as they follow the Board’s acceptable use guidelines.
-This enables learning to continue beyond the classroom walls and into a more global learning environment.
-In an organization with more more than 10,000 computers, 45,000 users, and well over 100 applications being used each day, our Learning Technologies Department works around the clock to ensure accessibility and safety for our school community.
+All of our schools have wireless internet access for staff, students and visitors.
+In addition, the OCSB supplies tablets, Chromebooks, and iPads for students without access to devices.
+Students are also encouraged to use their own devices, as long as they follow our acceptable use guidelines.
+Every day more than 10,000 computers, 45,000 users, and well over 100 applications are in use by in-person or virtual learners.
+Our Learning Technologies Department works around the clock to ensure accessibility and safety for our entire school community.

 Focusing on responsible digital citizenship

-Our Board uses a comprehensive technology protocol in our schools where we dedicate time to talk to our students about being good digital citizens.
-We teach them how to use technology responsibly in a grade appropriate way.
-Our Samaritans on the Digital Road resource area was developed on the shoulders of The Good Samaritan parable (Luke 10:25-37).
-Each grade explores the meaning of one verse as it relates to being an online citizen while completing lessons created specifically to address the challenges found at each grade.
+We dedicate time to talk to our students about good digital citizenship.
+We teach them how to use technology responsibly in a grade-appropriate way.
+Our Samaritans on the Digital Road resource was developed with The Good Samaritan parable (Luke 10:25-37) as a guide.
+Each grade explores the meaning of the verse as it relates to being an online citizen.
+They also complete lessons created specifically to address the challenges found at each grade.

 Replacing dusty chalkboards with SmartBoards

 SmartBoards are replacing dusty chalkboards in all of our schools, and our students and teachers are reaping the benefits.
-These interactive whiteboards are touch-sensitive and use a projector to display the image from a computer screen.
+These interactive whiteboards are touch-sensitive and display what is being taught from our teachers’ devices.
 Software, images and text can be manipulated right on the screen with the touch of a fingertip!
-The use of this technology has proven to improve student engagement, motivation, and attendance, while accommodating different styles of learning.

 Transforming our learning spaces to integrate technology